GCSE Computer Science: specification changes for exams in 2027

 Define the term network protocol.

-Explain the purpose and use of common network protocols including:
+Explain the purpose of common network protocols including:

 • TCP (Transmission Control Protocol)